-A student selling, distributing, or possessing with intent to sell or distribute, any substance or item prohibited under the CSDDCA will be reported to the police.
+A student selling, distributing, or possessing any substance or item prohibited under the CSDDCA will be reported to the police.

 III.
 REENTRY TO SCHOOL FOLLOWING EXPULSION/ALTERNATIVE EDUCATION PLACEMENT After the period of expulsion/alternative education placement, readmission to school may be considered based upon the student's documented compliance with the L.I.F.T.
 Team's recommendation followed by a review by the Board or its designee(s).